 The grass withers, the flower fades; but the word of our God stands forever.
 Isaiah 40:8 (NASB)

 Unfortunately, the website had no reference for the quote, so I contacted the Lockman Foundation directly.
 They confirmed that it is their official statement on the matter, and they gave me permission to publish it here.

 I hope this helps to refute what seems to have become an “urban legend” among some Christians.

-UPDATE (9/17/2012): Someone who read this post sent me what seems to be the primary source for this urban legend.
-It is a recording of Dr. Logsdon that is played in a sermon you can find here.
-The recording is introduced at 1:19:14 and starts playing shortly afterwards.
+UPDATE (1/11/2017): Someone who read this post sent me what seems to be the primary source for this urban legend.
+It is a recording of Dr. Logsdon on a radio show.
+Dr. Logsdon’s claims about the NASB start at about 33:40.